This light Lemon Panna Cotta is the perfect early spring dessert, it’s no-bake, super simple, and easy to adjust for dairy free and vegan!

 - Wash the lemons well.
 Use a vegetable peeler to remove the rinds from the lemons.
 You only want the yellow part, not the bitter white.

-- Pour the cream and the milk into a saucepan and stir in the sugar until it is dissolved.
-Add the lemon rinds to it and heat it just until it almost comes to a boil.
+- Pour the cream and milk into a saucepan and stir in the sugar until dissolved.
+Add the lemon rinds and heat just until it almost comes to a boil.
 Turn off the heat and let sit for 30 minutes.

-- Pour 1/4 cup of cold water in a small cup and sprinkle on the gelatin.
-Let sit for 5 minutes to soften and then stir.
+- Pour 1/4 cup cold water into a small cup and sprinkle the gelatin over it.
+Let sit for 5 minutes to soften.

-- Meanwhile, reheat the cream mixture to just below a simmer.
-Take the pan off the heat and stir in the gelatin, stirring until it is completely dissolved.
-Stir in the extract.
+- Reheat the cream mixture to just below a simmer.
+Remove from the heat and stir in the gelatin until completely dissolved.

 - Serve cold.